-How to plan healthy meals on a tight budget, is a huge challenge.
+How to plan healthy meals on a tight budget.
+This is a challenge.
 Even, more so, when you are dedicated to eating healthy.
 To help out on the challenges, I have gathered these tips on how to plan healthy and nutritious meals.
 This would be very helpful when you are on a very tight budget.
 With these points, you wouldn’t need to break the bank to eat healthily.

 1. Buy fresh produce when in season and freeze it

 When tomatoes are in season, buy enough and freeze them.
 Like other vegetables, when you get a good deal buy them and store in a good freezer.
 Yes, fresh produce is always nice, but on a tight budget, this seems a better idea for almost the same benefit.
 You can also process the vegetables and store in the freezer.
-For example, make a puree out of tomatoes, bag them and store in the freezer.
+For example, make a purée out of tomatoes, bag them and store in the freezer.
 You can buy maize, then process to dough and freeze.
 Same for cassava and in the future, they will make your “banku”.
 That is what I do.

 Various food commodities come cheap when they in abundance.
 When garden eggs are abundance, think of meals with garden eggs.
 There are a variety of meals that you can prepare with garden eggs and many other vegetables.
 The point is, if you plan your meals on what is in season, you realize that tight budget can really get you a very healthy meal.
 You may look out for the seasons for the fruits, vegetables, plantain, cassava, cocoyam etc. There a number of healthy meals you can prepare from maize.
 Take advantage when it is cheap on the market and prepare your meals with maize.